 The Judicial Programs Officer will review the petition to determine whether it is based upon one or more of the grounds for appeal stated in this section and provides a factual basis for the appeal.
 If the Judicial Programs Officer determines that the petition states a permissible ground and sufficient factual

-basis for appeal, he or she shall refer the matter to a University Hearings Board appellate panel for action.
+basis for appeal, the Judicial Programs Officer shall refer the matter to a University Hearings Board appellate panel for action.
 If the Judicial Programs Officer determines that the appeal petition does not state a permitted ground or a sufficient factual basis for appeal, the Judicial Programs Officer shall notify the accused student in writing of this determination and of the right to have this determination reviewed by

 a three-member Appellate Review Board.
 Within five business days (weekends and University holidays excepted) of notification that the Judicial Programs Officer has determined that the appeal petition does not state a permissible ground or sufficient factual basis for appeal as provided in this section, the accused student may request, in writing, that the Appellate Review Board review this determination.
 The Appellate Review Board shall be composed of a member of the Faculty Hearings Board Panel, an administrator designated by the Vice Chancellor for Student Affairs, and a member of the appropriate student honor court who has not been involved in consideration of the case during the original proceeding before the student court.
 Upon such a request, the Appellate Review Board shall determine whether the appeal petition states a permissible ground and sufficient factual basis for appeal, and shall refer